hzeller/folve/README.md

 When a FLAC file is accessed through the mount point, Folve automatically convolves its original counterpart on-the-fly with a Finite Impulse Response (FIR) filter.
-The FIR filter is based on the jconvolver convolution engine.
+The FIR filter is based on Fons Adriaensen's jconvolver convolution engine (zita convolver).

 ### Compiling ###
-Tested on Ubuntu (tested on > 11.10), various Debian versions and the common Debian version on the Raspberry Pi.
+Tested on Ubuntu, various Debian versions and the common Debian version on the Raspberry Pi.

 For compilation, we need some development libraries, easiest to install via the package manager: